Multiplexed photon number measurement: Multiplexed photon counting

-To do so, we illuminate the multiplexing qubit with a pulse containing a comb with $9$ frequencies corresponding to photon numbers from 0 to 8 (see Fig.~\ref{fig1}D).
-The efficient measurement of the reflected pulse requires the use of a near-quantum limited amplifier with a dynamical bandwidth of at least a dozen of $\chi_\mathrm{s,mp}$ such as a TWPA~\cite{Macklin2015}.
-This technical challenge is similar to the recently demonstrated high-efficiency multiplexed readout of as many as 6 qubits coupled to a single feed line~\cite{Schmitt2014,Heinsoo2018,Kundu2019,Arute2019}.
-We then demultiplex the reflected pulse at 9 frequencies $\{f_\mathrm{mp}-k\chi_\mathrm{s,mp}\}_{0\leq k\leq 8}$ and extract a reflection coefficient $r_k$ for each of them (Fig.~\ref{fig1}D).
-The measurement consists in simultaneously measuring the emission coefficients $1-\mathcal{R}e(r_k)$ for each peak in Fig.~\ref{fig2}B,D, which is of course much faster than measuring them one at a time.
-They are shown as a function of the average initial photon number in Fig.~\ref{fig2}E for a drive strength $\Omega=\chi_\mathrm{s,mp}/2$ and a measurement duration of $2~\mu\mathrm{s}$.
+In practice, building such an array of frequency sensitive photodetectors remains an open challenge in the microwave domain, despite encouraging recent progress towards this goal~\cite{Chen2011,Inomata2016,Narla2016,Besse2018,Kono2018,Lescanne2019,Dassonneville2020}.
+In this section, we demonstrate an actual experiment that implements a continuous version of the multiplexing measurement using heterodyne detectors instead of photodetectors.
+We multiplex the fluorescence photon counting of Sec.
+III by sending a pulse containing a comb with $9$ frequencies corresponding to photon numbers from 0 to 8.
+We then demultiplex the reflected pulse at the same 9 frequencies $\{f_\mathrm{mp}-k\chi_\mathrm{s,mp}\}_{0\leq k\leq 8}$ and extract a reflection coefficient $r_k$ for each of them (Fig.~\ref{fig1}d).
+The measurement consists in simultaneously measuring the emission coefficients $1-\mathcal{R}e(r_k)$ for each peak in Fig.~\ref{fig2B}a,b, which is much faster than measuring them one at a time.
+Figure \ref{fig2C} shows these emission coefficients as a function of the average initial photon number for a drive strength $\Omega=\chi_\mathrm{s,mp}/2$ and a measurement duration of $2~\mu\mathrm{s}$.
 For a given $\bar{n}$, every measurement channel $k$ gives an average signal that is proportional to the probability of having $k$ photons in the storage mode.
-As $\bar{n}$ is varied, the shape of the average signal of channel $k$ reproduces a Poisson distribution distorted by relaxation processes and channel cross-talk due to large driving strength~\cite{supmat}.
-This multiplexed photon counting signal can be reproduced using a master equation approach (solid lines in Fig.~\ref{fig2}E) without any free parameter.
-This result thus demonstrates the possibility to multiplex the photon number measurement using a single qubit.
+As $\bar{n}$ is varied, the shape of the average signal of channel $k$ reproduces a Poisson distribution distorted by relaxation processes and channel cross-talk that increases with driving strength (see Appendix \ref{sec:sim_multiplexing}).
+This multiplexed photon counting signal can be reproduced using a master equation approach (solid lines in Fig.~\ref{fig2C}) using the photon number calibration of the standard photon counting approach.
+This result thus demonstrates the applicability of our approach to photon counting by simultaneously probing information about the presence of 9 possible photon numbers in the resonator.